KeshavChaurasia/ms-ai-maze-runner/readme.md

 This project implements advanced robot navigation algorithms for autonomous maze solving using Webots robotics simulator.
 The system features a sophisticated four-wheel Mecanum drive robot capable of omnidirectional movement, equipped with multiple pathfinding algorithms and comprehensive performance analysis capabilities.

+**Recent Refactoring (July 2025)**: The system has been significantly refactored to provide a cleaner, more modular architecture with improved separation of concerns, enhanced visualization capabilities, and a simplified programming interface for academic use.

 **Academic Context**: This project demonstrates the integration of classical computer science algorithms with modern robotics systems, showcasing the practical implementation of graph theory, and autonomous navigation principles in a controlled maze environment.

 ## Project Overview